-What is the Market Analysis in a Business Plan?
+What is the Industry Analysis in a Business Plan?

-This helps you and readers understand if your market is big enough to support your business’ growth, and whether future conditions will help or hurt your business.
+An effective industry analysis section tells the reader about your industry/marketplace.
+It helps you and readers understand if your market is big enough to support your business’ growth, and whether future market conditions will help or hurt your business.
 For example, stating that your market size is $56 billion, has been growing by 10% for the last 10 years, and that trends are expected to further increase the market size bodes well for your company’s success.

 Industry Overview

-• Analyze the political factors impacting your industry.
-This is an often-overlooked section of any business plan, but it can be important depending on what type of company you are starting.
-If you’re in a highly regulated industry (such as medical devices), this is something that you’ll want to include.
+- Analyze the political factors impacting your industry.
+This is often overlooked, but can be important depending on what type of company you are starting.
+If you’re in an industry limited by government regulations such as medical devices, this is something that you’ll want to include.

 For each of these items, you want to provide some detail about them including their current state as well as what external factors have played a role in the recent past.
 You can also include many other important factors if they apply to your business including demographic trends, legal issues, environmental concerns, and sustainability issues.